Comprehensive introduction to the Palace of Versailles & its surroundings with free time to explore the elegant town of Versailles

 - Day 5: Thursday 21 November

-- This morning will be free for you to explore at leisure and after an early lunch (not included) we meet to visit a range of related sites in the town itself.
-We begin at the cobbled approach to the palace to view the Royal Stables and the Coach Gallery.
-We continue on foot to Versailles Cathedral, dedicated to St Louis, whose foundation stone was laid by Louis XV in 1743 and built by Hardouin-Mansart de Sagonne.
-Our final visit will be to the Salle de Jeu du Paume where, on 20 June 1789, the famous Tennis Court Oath was declared which, together with the storming of the Bastille prison in Paris on 14 July 1789, brought revolution and an end to almost one hundred and forty years of royal brilliance and extravagance.
-Later in the evening we will enjoy our final dinner in a Michelin-starred restaurant in central Versailles.
+- We return to view more of Versailles extraordinary grounds.
+Following a glimpse of the Orangery and its formal garden, we engage with sites in the town itself.
+The Church of Notre-Dame was built by Hardouin-Mansart de Sagonne in 1686 as Louis IV’s court church to the growing town.
+We continue to view the Royal Stables and the Coach Gallery.
+After lunch (not included), our final visit will be to the Salle de Jeu du Paume where, on 20 June 1789, the famous Tennis Court Oath was declared which, together with the storming of the Bastille prison in Paris on 14 July 1789, brought revolution and an end to almost one hundred and forty years of royal brilliance and extravagance.
+The remainder of the afternoon will be free for you to explore at leisure.
+In the evening we will enjoy our final dinner in a Michelin-starred restaurant in central Versailles.

 - Day 6: Friday 22 November